chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Since we have 30 ns of data with 1 ns window, there are a total of 29 fits.
 You can view each autocovariance curve using the -v 1 option to print these out.
 An example plot is shown below for the z=32 A window.
 ![Alt text](/figures/autocov_32.0.png?raw=true "Optional Title")

 If you try auto_covar.py using -skip 0 you will notice it is extremely slow.
 In reality we only need every 10-100 samples.
-Using every 100 is suitable, try:
+Try using every 10 or every 100 yourself and compare results:
 >./auto_covar.py -i prod_dist.dat -w 500000 -t 0.002 -skip 100 -v 0

 To obtain diffusion values for every window, you can use the script get_diffusion.sh.
 Again, you may need to correct the file paths.
 >./get_diffusion > diffusion_out.dat

+**Note:** For windows near z=0, fitting of the autocovariance curves can be problematic.
+If a tau(Z) value is unrealistically large (above a threshold) this fit is rejected.
+You may obtain fewer corr.dat files at windows near the bilayer center.

 Now that we have the Z-dependent diffusion values D(Z), we can combine these with the value of the free energy at each Z-position to get the local resistance value R(Z) as: